 Eighteen national prevalence surveys of problem gambling (PG), most of them from Europe, were analyzed to assess the relative harmfulness of various forms of gambling.
 It was found that interactive Internet gambling, casino gambling, electronic gaming machines, and high-stakes unregulated/illegal gambling are often relatively closely associated with PG, while lotteries and instant lotteries appear relatively harmless.
 Other forms of gambling—sports pools, bingo, horse betting, and sports betting—are typically relatively moderately associated with PG.
 This paper discusses the possibilities and limitations of assessing the harmfulness of various forms of gambling by analyzing prevalence survey data.
 It is concluded that although such analyses yield valuable insights, they should be complemented by other sources of information, such as statistics on the gambling activities of those seeking help for PG and qualitative studies of problem gambling.

 Binde, Per.
 2010.
 Sjutton också, udda igen!
 Frank Heller och Rouletten.
 In Frank Heller och hasarden, red.
 G. Wessberg.
-Lund: Pelotard Press (“Frank Heller and the roulette”)
+Lund: Pelotard Press

 High stakes gambling is a recurrent theme in the Swedish writer Frank Heller’s short stories and books.
 This essay is about Heller’s attempt to get rich by playing the roulette in the casino of Monte Carlo in 1912, which ended in economic ruin when a series of no less than seventeen odd numbers occurred.
 The mathematical and statistical properties of roulette systems are explained.
 Starting out from an aphorism by the Spanish writer Carlos Ruiz Zafón – “Coincidences are the scars of fate” – the implications of this event on the body of Heller’s writings are discussed.
 The essay is published in an anthology on the theme of gambling in Heller’s literary works.

 Binde, Per.
 2010.
 Syna korten: En insats mot spelproblem bland unga.
-Hedemora: Gidlunds. (“‘Showdown Time: A Response to Adolescent Problem Gambling”)
+Hedemora: Gidlunds. [“‘Showdown Time: A Response to Adolescent Problem Gambling”]

 Online poker and other games on the internet have become popular among young people.
 Many spend a lot of time and money gambling.
 Also sports betting, slot machines and video games create problems.
 The project Showdown Time is a response to problem gambling among young people in Gothenburg.
 This social project has in its preventive effort reached out to thousands of young people.
 In a mutual support group, help has been provided to many young problem gamblers and their families.
 This book describes and analyzes the groundbreaking work of the project Showdown Time.
 It gives a picture of problem gambling among young people today.
 We learn how the lecturers from Showdown Time capture young people’s attention and get them to absorb the message about the risks of gambling.
 The reader will get a unique insight into how a mutual support group works and a detailed account of the help it provides to its participants.
 The book is targeted at anyone who is interested in social work, addiction problems and youth issues.

-Presentation in Swedish • Buy the book
+Review in Swedish • Buy the book • Publisher’s presentation

 Binde, Per & Jakob Jonsson (eds).
 2010.
 Spelberoendes riksförbund 10 år: En jubileumsskrift. Östersund: Statens folkhälsoinstitut.